Db-San/jamcode/README.md

 ## Existing hardware

-- WSL: Ubuntu
+- Windows 11 PC
-- Termux
+- Termux running on A12

 ## Resources I use